Oh no! Not again…

 Never make misteaks: Just never leave a red sock in your white wash.
 If only!
 Unfortunately everyone makes mistakes – that’s why we have erasers on pencils and a delete key on computers – this idea just won’t work.

 Get used to pink clothes: Maybe, but it’s not ideal.
-It might not be so great turning up to school in a pink shirt.
+It might not be so great turning up to school in a pink shirt if everyone else is wearing a white one.

 What if the problem’s more serious?